bessszilard/Udacity-Self-Driving-Car-Engineer-Nanodegree-Program/Project-4-Behavioral-Cloning/README.md

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
+The validation set helped determine if the model was over or underfitting.
 The ideal number of epochs was 10.
 I used an Adam optimizer with these hyperparameters:

 ```
 learning_rate = 0.3e-3